yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Overview

-The implementation is constructed around 3 elements: STAR Client for NDC, STAR Proxy for IdO and ACME Server for CA. The communication between them is over an IP network and the HTTPS protocol.
+The implementation is constructed around 3 elements: STAR Client for the Name Delegation Client (NDC), STAR Proxy for IdO and ACME Server for CA. The communication between them is over an IP network and the HTTPS protocol.